onep1xel/TheAccessAgency/content/work/_index.md

     text: Take a look at the project
     url: "work/city-of-melbourne-accessible-dining-video"

 - block: work
   background:  "#EFEEEF"
   color: dark # light dark muted
   layout: horizontal # horizontal vertical
   offset: 20% # for horizontal layout set top spacing for text column in percentages eg 25%
-  image: images/work/thumbnail-work_GSA-700x700-2.jpg
+  image: images/work/thumbnail-work_Push-Austrade-700x700.jpg
-  alt: Photo of a older lady with short hair, smiling as she uses a motorised wheelchair.
-Her hand is in focus in the foreground, it's on the wheelchair controller, the rest of the image is slightly blurred.
-  youtube: #5gqEJT1lxgk
-  vimeo: #771124484
-  superheading: Get Skilled Access | Queensland Government
-  heading: Accessible Content Guidelines & Video Script Writing
-  text: We created the go-to guide for state government and tourism operators in Queensland.
-Working with Get Skilled Access on the Accessibe Tourism Project.
+  alt: a photo taken from under a tree, a person in a wheelchair is rolling with a friend.
+The sun is shining.
+  superheading: Push Adventures for Austrade
+  heading: Site Visits and Assessments
+  text: Push Adventures undertook the **Accessible Tourism Mentoring Pilot Program** for the Department of Trade and Investment Commission (Austrade).
+It was a nationwide program to mentor and guide operators in Accessible Tourism.
+We delivered in Victoria.
   link:
-    style: whale # whale mint sand
+    style: mint # whale mint sand
-    text: Take a look at the project
+    text: See our involvement
-    url: "work/accessible-content-guidelines"
+    url: "work/push-austrade-accessible-tourism-pilot-visits"

 - block: work